 The Chair of the Board is Ms. Andrea Legary, Chief Science and Technology Officer, The Recoup Group.
 Research Manitoba’s Board of Directors is appointed by the Provincial Government.
 The Board has five committees that aid in its work;

 - Finance and Audit Committee

 - Research Advisory Committee

-On June 19, 2014 the Manitoba government established Research Manitoba as a way to bring major provincial research funding programs together under one umbrella, making more focused and effective use of research dollars and building on the province’s strengths and strategic priorities.
+On June 19, 2014 the Manitoba government established Research Manitoba under the Research Manitoba Act as a way to bring major provincial research funding programs together under one umbrella, making more focused and effective use of research dollars and building on the province’s strengths and strategic priorities.

 - Manitoba Health Research Council (MHRC)

 Under the Research Manitoba Act, Research Manitoba is mandated to promote and support and coordinate the funding of, research in the health, natural and social sciences, engineering and the humanities in Manitoba.
 According to the mandate the organization may financially assist research in Manitoba; publish and distribute scientific, technical and economic information relating to the work of Research Manitoba; and advise and make recommendations to the minister on matters related to the mandated areas of research.
 Research Manitoba was built on the staff and board structure of the MHRC.